 As standard feature, the connector interface is located at the rear of the base.
+The interface can also be bottom mounted, as an option.
+This section describes both configurations.

 5.3.1 Replacing the upper cable package

 5.3.1 Replacing the upper cable package